MicrosoftDocs/win32/desktop-src/SecCrypto/maxuidlen.md

-﻿---
+---
-Description: 'A numeric constant that specifies the maximum number of characters that some of the Microsoft cryptographic providers will use when obtaining the user ID.' ms.assetid: 'cc15a166-9a0c-41ce-9cb1-ecdc922565c0'
+Description: A numeric constant that specifies the maximum number of characters that some of the Microsoft cryptographic providers will use when obtaining the user ID. ms.assetid: cc15a166-9a0c-41ce-9cb1-ecdc922565c0
 title: MAXUIDLEN
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MAXUIDLEN